5 from 1 vote

 Refer to the recipe card for the full list of ingredients and measurements!

-In a small bowl, mix together the salt, pepper, garlic powder, onion powder, dried oregano, and dried thyme.
+Season the Chicken – In a small bowl, mix together the salt, pepper, garlic powder, onion powder, dried oregano, and dried thyme.
 Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
-Don’t skip this step!
-This time will help the seasoning and salt penetrate the chicken, which will help the chicken stay juicy and promote browning when cooked.
+Pat dry excess moisture with a paper towel.

-In a large nonstick pan over high heat, add the neutral oil.
-Lay the chicken down in a single layer and sear for 3-4 minutes per side – they should look golden brown.
+Cook the Chicken – In a large nonstick pan over medium high heat, add the neutral oil.
+Lay the chicken down in a single layer and sear for 3-4 minutes per side until golden brown.
+Flip and sear the other side and continue cooking until the internal temperature reads 155F.
+Remove and let rest 4-5 minutes so the carryover heat increases the temperature to 165F before slicing.

 PRO TIPS

-CJ’s Tips
+CJ’s Recipe & Storage Tips

-Store any leftover cooked Chicken Breast in an airtight container in the refrigerator for up to 3-4 days.
+Storage – Store any leftover cooked Chicken Breast in an airtight container in the refrigerator for up to 3-4 days.
 You can eat it cold (like on top of salads) or warm it up quickly in the microwave.
+This is a great recipe for meal prepping – you can make it ahead of time and keep it in the refrigerator for easy access during the week!

 If you tried this Pan Seared Chicken Breasts Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!